sunaku/tork/README.markdown

     bundle exec ruby -Ilib bin/testr

+You can test with built-in support for Ruby on Rails:

+    testr rails

 You can monitor your test processes in another terminal:

     watch 'ps xuw | sed -n "1p; /test[r]/p" | fgrep -v sed'